morphysm/famed-architecture/famed-systems-engineering-roadmap.md

 ## VII: System Scaling:

-1. Famed reward layer2  dApp in 2023
-2. Famed as a Status Community 2023
+1. Famed as a Status Community 2023